Can't Fight This Feeling: Music video

 Two different music videos exist for the song.
 Both videos have been shown at various times on VH1 Classic (now known as MTV Classic).

 Version 1: Studio (videotape)

 The videotaped version, directed by Bruce Gowers, was produced by MTV for a special on REO Speedwagon and features the band in the studio.
 It begins with Kevin Cronin playing the piano, attempting to find the key in which he can best sing the song (starting off in G major, he later decides he can sing it better in A).
 After Cronin exchanges some laughs with his bandmates, the original track of the song plays, with the band members miming their respective parts.
 It concludes with Cronin uttering the line, "That warmed the cockles of my cockles!"

 Version 2: Film

-The second more famous version, directed by John Jopson, was considered a "more professional one" and makes various references to the life-cycle and shows the band singing the song.
+The second more famous version, directed by John Jopson, makes various references to the life-cycle and shows the band singing the song.